-- When the server receives a req-VFY-C request: - $\circ\,$ If the requested resource is not protected by the Mutual Authentication, send a normal response. - If the authentication realm specified in the req-VFY-C request is not the expected one, send either a 401-INIT or a 200-Optional-INIT response.
+- When the server receives a req-VFY-C request: - If the requested resource is not protected by the Mutual Authentication, send a normal response. - If the authentication realm specified in the req-VFY-C request is not the expected one, send a 401-INIT response.